University of San Diego: Administration

 Though a Catholic university, the school is no longer governed directly by the Diocese of San Diego.
 Today, a lay board of trustees governs the university's operations.
-However, the Bishop of San Diego, Robert W. McElroy, retains a seat as a permanent member and retains control of the school's designation of "Catholic."
+However, the Bishop of San Diego, Michael Pham, retains a seat as a permanent member and retains control of the school's designation of "Catholic."

 Academics

 USD offers more than 80 degrees at the bachelor's, master's, and doctoral levels.
 Students choose from undergraduate and graduate degree programs from the seven schools and college that comprise the University of San Diego: